djcutch/nevermore/printer_mods/0ndsk4/Nevermore_Air_Filter/Nevermore_Micro/README.md

 You're ready to build a Nevermore Micro?
 Cool!

-### BOM
+### BOM (V4)

 <B>MADE FOR ABS/PC/PETG - USE A DECENTLY HEAT RESISTANT FILAMENT!</b> <br>

 <B>FANS</b><br>
-* ONE 5015 BLOWER FAN, CUT UP SO ONLY THE FAN AND ITS PLASTIC BACKING + "SCREW EARS" REMAINS.
+* ONE 5015 BLOWER FAN, CUT UP SO JUST THE CENTER REMAINS (take off the top half, cut the bottom piece circular along the fan blades).
 We aim for removing the focused air stream and instead achieve an even pressure across all of the filter medium.

 <B>PRINTED PARTS:</b><br>
 Nevermore Micro has Three main parts: <B>Base, Plenum</b>, and <B>Cartridge</B> (plus lids for the plenum/cartridge. <BR>